munificent/craftinginterpreters/book/closures.md

 As usual, we want to do as much work as possible during compilation to keep execution simple and fast.
 Since local variables are lexically scoped in Lox, we have enough knowledge at compile time to resolve which surrounding local variables a function accesses and where those locals are declared.
-That in turn means we know *how many* upvalues a closure needs, *which* variables they capture, and *which stack slots* contain those variables in the declaring function's stack window.
+That, in turn, means we know *how many* upvalues a closure needs, *which* variables they capture, and *which stack slots* contain those variables in the declaring function's stack window.